KCS-LLC/Arcane-Ascension-Puzzle-Spires/refactor_checklist.md

 # Refactor Checklist: Object-Oriented Gem Architecture

-This document tracks the step-by-step process of refactoring the gem system to a fully normalized, data-driven, and object-oriented architecture.
+This document tracks the step-by-step process of refactoring the gem and mana handling system to a fully normalized, data-driven, and object-oriented architecture.

 **Phase 1: Data Foundation (COMPLETE)**
 - [x] **Step 1: Create and Populate New JSON Data Files**